-Lisa McNatt is the Director of Market Analytics for CoStar and Homes.com for the Central and North Florida markets.
+Lisa McNatt is the Senior Director of Market Analytics for CoStar and Homes.com for the Central and North Florida markets.
 She provides insights into home prices, inventory levels, rental conditions, and economic factors shaping the housing market.
 Before joining CoStar, Lisa developed and led the research department for Avison Young’s Florida operations and has a deep breadth of experience analyzing market conditions across the state.
 Lisa earned a Bachelor of Arts in International Studies from the University of South Florida in Tampa and is a frequent media contributor and thought leader in the Orlando market.
 Her work has appeared in Real Estate Forum, Southeast Real Estate Business, Orlando Business Journal, and Orlando Sentinel, among others.

 Investment sales activity across the Orlando market strengthened in 2025, led by a sharp rebound in the multifamily and industrial sectors as capital gravitated toward properties offering durable ...